nachtvlinder/SeeMyHouse/workflow.md

 script with the desired outcome.
 Expansion can be made later, including a simple GUI.
 I also updated the project todolist accordingly.

+## November 17, 2020
+My workday was split, due to personal affairs, into yesterday evening prep and code work today.

+Yesterday evening I prepared a python script file with the steps to encode (algorithm) in the form of comments.
+I also explored a bit the options of how to implement a simple GUI or a functional web-app on the project Github Page, respectively using PySimpleGUI and Brython.
+I'll also look into Dash.

+However priority remains with implementing the minimum requirements in a qualitative way.
+This is what I spent today doing.
+More specifically,
+I encoded the user input prompts and communication towards the user for a text-based interface, making it possible for the user to provide a filepath and coordinates after asking questions about compatibility with simple question-form input statements.
+In tandem with this process the necessary data is read into variable objects.
+Next I encoded the reading into rasterio object of the GeoTIFF file, the request of coordinates from the user, their conversion to Belgian Lambert from WGS84, and the construction of border values for the bounding box or window to be sliced from the rasterio object.

+At this point I ran into complications with implementing the rasterio windowing method.
+This happened near the end of the workday, which puts it immediately on the planning for next working session.
+I adopted a code line from our team chat which I have yet to analyze in further detail at that time.